 Los Vascos Grande Réserve Cabernet Sauvignon 2017: A wine from Chile’s Colchagua Valley, composed of Cabernet Sauvignon blended with a small percentage of Syrah and Carmenère.
 I found a full-bodied, earthy wine with flavors of plum accented by tobacco, mocha, and espresso coffee with hints of black pepper on the finish.

 Smith-Madrone 2015 Cabernet Sauvignon: Definitely one of the pioneers in the Spring Mountain area of Napa, I remember discovering their hideaway winery in the 80s.
 Revisiting them today, I found they have developed a nice style.
-You might call their Cabernet Sauvignon an old styled Napa wine.
-This winery represents a high elevation Cabernet.
+You might call their Cabernet Sauvignon an old-styled Napa wine.
+This winery represents a high-elevation Cabernet.
 The wine consists of mostly Cabernet Sauvignon mixed with Cabernet Franc while it ages for 18 months in 65% new and 35% one-year-old French oak.
-The wine displays the herbaceous green pepper and spice offset by dark fruit and typical of many old school Napa wineries.
+The wine displays the herbaceous green pepper and spice offset by dark fruit and is typical of many old-school Napa wineries.

 In conclusion, all these wines suit any holiday gathering.
-This list shows that holiday red wine can unit the world globally and bring people together from all walks of life.
+This list shows that holiday red wine can unite the world globally and bring people together from all walks of life.

 Have a Happy Holiday Season.